 From the inside, pre-fabricated sunrooms retain not just an exterior wall but the look of that wall.
 The home's exterior siding usually stays in place and doors that lead into the house are retained.
 From the outside, these sunrooms look very much like add-ons.
 These sunrooms usually have metal roofing.
 Since glass covers nearly every vertical area, it is not possible to continue the home's siding onto the sunroom.

 Three-season sunrooms are lightly built and work well when the sun is strong.
 But during the winter, when temperatures dip low and the sunlight is at a premium, these three-season sunrooms are usually too cold to be habitable.
-Four-season sunrooms have extra insulation and care has been taken to run heating or cooling out to that space.Continue to 4 of 5 below.
+Four-season sunrooms have extra insulation and care has been taken to run heating or cooling out to that space.Continue to 3 of 4 below.

-When there is furniture, it is usually outdoor furniture because the humidity levels in the sunroom would ruin fabric-covered furniture.
+When there is furniture, it is usually outdoor furniture made of resin, coated wood, or metal since the humidity levels would ruin fabric-covered furniture.
 Usually, though, furniture is kept to a minimum.

 Back Porch Sunroom